0x0f0f0f/gobba/README.md

 (* The above will error because it contains an impure computation*) pure $ bad_function "ciao mondo!" ;;
-(* The above will error because a pure contest does not allow nesting an impure contest inside *)
+(* The above will error because a pure context does not allow nesting an impure context inside *)
 ```

-A good way of structuring your code is keeping `pure`/`impure` statements as
+A good way of structuring your code is keeping `pure/impure` statements as
 external from expressions as you can (towards the top level).
 By default, the
 interpreter is in a `uncertain` state, it means that it will allow the execution
 of `impure` statements